-Several of the Teacher/Staff interview questions for teachers are designed to be directly recorded on the Adapted FACTS - Part A to streamline the process of creating the Summary Statement.
+Several of the Teacher/Staff interview questions for teachers are designed to be directly recorded on the Adapted FACTS - Part A to streamline the process of creating the Summary Statement by completing the context analysis and providing information about student strengths and problem behavior.
+The remaining questions will provide more information to aid in the behavior planning.
+They will be recorded on the Teacher/Staff Interview Form.
+The Teacher/Staff Interview Form Template is provided at the end of the chapter for your use.
 The chart below provides information about recording information from staff interviews.

 Interview Question Purpose Where to Record Responses 1.
 Describe exactly what the child is doing (use action verbs) when he or she is engaging in the problem behavior?
 Obtain observable description of problem behavior in each setting Adapted FACTS Part A , p.
 1: Description of Problem Behavior 2.
 List the times and subjects that define the student's daily schedule.
 Include times between classes, lunch, before school and adapt for complex schedule features (e.g. odd/even days) if appropriate.
 Identify the general context of problem behavior Adapted FACTS Part A , p.
 2, Column 1: Schedule 3.
 For each time listed, indicate the activity in which the student is typically engaged (e.g. small group instruction, independent writing activity, transition, etc.).
-Provide more detail about the context of problem behavior and gather information to inform antecedent events Adapted FACTS Part A , p.
+Provide more detail about the context of problem behavior and gather information to inform antecedent events Adapted FACTS Part A, p.
 2, Column 2: Activity 4.
 What is the likelihood of the behavior occurring during each time period?
 Identify times/activities most likely & least likely to be associated with problem behavior Adapted FACTS Part A , p.
 2, Column 3: Likelihood of Problem 5.
 What is the most common response to the problem behavior?
-Identify the consequence occurring most often after problem behavior Adapted FACTS Part A, p.
+Identify the consequence occurring most often after problem behavior Adapted FACTS Part A , p.
 2, Column 4: Consequence 6.
 What type of activity does the student choose when engaged in "free time?"
 Identify possible reinforcing consequence for appropriate behavior Teacher/Staff Interview Form 7.
 What are some of the student's challenges?
 Identify staff perception of student functioning Teacher/Staff Interview Form 8.
 What are some things the student does very well?
 Identify possible strategies to prevent problem behavior and to reinforce appropriate behavior Adapted FACTS Part A , p.
 1: Description of Strengths Teacher/Staff Interview Form 9.
 What are your goals for the student?
 Provide positive focus for BIP development Teacher/Staff Interview Form